cleoold/types-linq/doc/api/more/types_linq.more.extrema_enumerable.rst

 Identical to parent.

 Revisions:
-    - main: Fixed incorrect override of Enumerable.take() when it takes a slice.
+    - v1.1.0: Fixed incorrect override of Enumerable.take() when it takes a slice.

 ----